Flood Misery for Home Owners

 There are now thousands of homes in Britain that are at a high risk of flooding.
 Lenders reserve the right to check that buyers have cover in place.
 Whether or not the check is carried out can vary according to the Council for Mortgage Lenders (CML).

-You can check the risk of flooding using the Environment Agency’s flood maps by visiting their website and then enter your postcode.
+You can check the risk of flooding using the Enviroment Agency’s flood maps and then enter your postcode.

 If your insurance premium escalates at renewal or if you are rejected for insurance go to the British Insurance Brokers Association for help in order to find a specialist broker.
 The National Flood Forum is also a helpful website for information.